brewkode/gocrawl/README.md

 - To crawl a different website: `./gocrawl -home=<home_page>`
 - The program waits(in a loop) to read `url` on stdin for which the incoming/outgoing urls will be printed to screen.

+## TODOs
+- use a proper dependency manager
+- implement tee'd channel so that the link extractor can use that as its output instead of taking two output channel args